 Let’s go through these in some more detail.
 Edit your writing with these in mind, and you’ll feel good passing it on to beta readers or your editor.

 Editing Chapter & Section Titles

 Create a new page by inserting a page break at the end of the previous chapter.
-Click your cursor after your last line of text, hit Ctrl + Enter and voila!
-Your cursor will be at the top of the next.
+Click your cursor after your last line of text, hit Ctrl + Enter (or Command+Enter on a Mac) and voila!
+Your cursor will be at the top of the next page.
 Now use your “Delete” key to move the next chapter title into place.

 According to Chicago style, spell out the words (“two” and “twenty”) rather than using Arabic or Roman numerals.
 My rule of thumb is to be consistent.
 I don’t care if you like it spelled out or use numbers — just pick one and go through all your chapters and make them the same.

 Lastly, you don’t need to center the chapter title.
-I guess you can if you want, but your designer will likely remove it anyway.
+You can if you want, but your designer will likely remove it anyway.